 We will have some subsidised places for people on a low income, including communities, youth and students who are doing important work that needs sharing, there are free places for young people aged 10-16, and overseas nonprofits whose abstract has been accepted can apply for a bursary.

 So, get cracking on your submission.
-Our call for contributions will re-open soon.
+Our call for contributions are now open until 3 September 2021.
 Keep checking our conference website for further updates and sign up for our newsletter at www.boingboing.org.uk so you won’t miss out.

 And if you have any particularly bright ideas you think we’d be interested in that connect with the theme that you’d like to tell us about straight away, please email us – firstname.lastname@example.org.